watsonwork/watsonwork-developer-docs/guides/handling_client_actions.md

 ## Handling Client Actions

 Watson Work Services allows your App to provide for actions issued from a Watson Work Services client (for example, Watson Workspace).
 Here your App will be invoked directly from the client app and can provide a user experience to guide a user through the fulfillment of that action.
-This is accomplished by using Client Action Handlers.
+This is accomplished in one of two ways, using Commands or Client Action Handlers.

+### Commands

+Refer to [Commands](../guides/slash_commands.md) for details.

 ### Client Action Handlers